-A run down on a practice session for toddlers and what to focus on.
+A run down on some soccer practice session for toddlers and what to focus on.
+What's key is soccer starts at home, in the house just playing around with the soccer ball.

-The main goal is to have fun and get the kids more comfortable with the ball.
-Don’t force anything on kids though.
+The main goal is to have fun and get the kids more comfortable with the soccer ball at their feet.
+Don’t force anything on kids.
 Kids don’t have to head the ball at 3 to 6 years old.
-That can come later.
+That can come much later, say 15 or 16 years old.

 At the same time though, it doesn’t hurt to show kids more advanced moves and tricks.
 The purpose is to get them thinking and trying new things.
 All kids should know how to cut the ball back, fake one way and go the other, and dribble with at least one foot.
 Show kids the right way to dribble and kick the ball and play, even if you have to stop the game.
 It’s important for them to learn the right technique early on.